About the Anne Frank Project

 Meet Our Advisors

-Lisa Anselmi, Joaquin Carbonara, Carol DeNysschen, Dr. Lisa Gelman-Koessler, Judith Harris, Andrew Hashey, Yanick Jenkins, Pascal Karangwa, Keunyoung Oh, Gabriella McKinley, Mark Norris, Cynthia Pegado, Steve Peraza, Patrick Ravines, Steven Sanyu, Julie Setele, Anita Sethinathan, Gehan Senthinathan, John Starkey, Lamin Tamag, and Aimable Twagilimana.
+Lisa Anselmi, Holly Bewlay, Joaquin Carbonara, Jessica Fitzpatrick, Dr. Lisa Gelman-Koessler, Judith Harris, Andrew Hashey, Yanick Jenkins, Pascal Karangwa, Keunyoung Oh, Gabriella McKinley, Mark Norris, Patrick Ravines, Steven Sanyu, Dana F. Serure, Julie Setele, Anita Sethinathan, Gehan Senthinathan, John Starkey, Lamin Tamag, and Aimable Twagilimana.

 Honorary Committee Members